 Age Range: We list the pupil age ranges covered by each School.

-Parent Organisation: We provide the name of the parent Local Education Authority (LEA) for each School.
-In the case of Independent and Academy Schools this is still listed in order to group Schools into LEA areas.
+Parent Organisation: We provide the name of the parent Local Education Authority (LEA) or Multi Academy Trust for each School that is controlled or funded by either.